 Pedestrian planning extends beyond access and features – safety is also a crucial consideration.
 Sidewalks, crosswalks, and roadway design all impact pedestrian travel and safety.

 In Central Florida, emphasis on pedestrian safety is growing -- both in the engineering and design areas and through public education and enforcement initiatives.
+If you need to report a small physical problem on a path or roadway that could pose a safety hazard for pedestrians, please fill out our Spot Improvement Form.

 MetroPlan Orlando's Pedestrian Safety Action Plan addresses the need to improve the physical environment for pedestrians as well as the driving and walking behaviors needed to reduce accidents.
 The plan identifies the most pressing pedestrian crash problems and outlines solutions.